Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 With your review, you can change that, and more users will start using that plugin on their WordPress websites.

 It is also in your interest to do so.
-Good reviews help developers find motivation to continue a project and give it their time and skills.
+Good reviews help WordPress developers find motivation to continue a project and give it their time and skills.
 Without proper feedback, they may feel demotivated and abandon the plugin/theme.

-What If I Have a Negative Review?
+What if I Have a Negative Review?

 Negative reviews are not bad.
-However, before adding your negative review, you should try to reach out to the plugin author through the Support tab.
+However, before adding your negative review, you should try to reach out to the plugin author through the ‘Support’ tab.

 Support forum for free version of SeedProd